top of page

 This week the Government launched the biggest overhaul of procurement policy in a generation, using £400bn of annual public procurement to put British businesses and workers first.
 Departments must use national security exemptions to reserve contracts for British firms.
 This protection will initially target four critical sectors: Steel, Shipbuilding, Energy infrastructure, and AI.
 All government departments must now confirm that prime contractors will use UK steel, or publicly explain why not.
 A new shipbuilding framework will be developed to restrict government contracts to those supporting British yards and workers, wherever possible.

-Youth employment drive
+Youth employment Drive

 The Government will help create 200,000 jobs for young people, alongside the biggest transformation of apprenticeships in a decade.